AlgomateInc/CryptoMarket/README.md

       // all other exchanges follow
     ]
   }
+  * Instantiate MongoAccountLoader with the following:
+    - AccountsConfigData::MONGODB_URI
+    - AccountsConfigData::MONGODB_DBNAME
+    - AccountsConfigData::ACCOUNTS_CONFIG
-  * Instantiate MongoAccountLoader with the "ServerName" specified in the previous step
+    - "ServerName" specified in the previous step
   * Call "getAccounts"

 # Running tests